 But even on a large patio featuring an in-ground pool, built-in seating is a fabulous addition to freestanding furniture and ideal if you like to welcome a crowd.

-Super-sleek patio ideas for your pool area include the use of large format porcelain pavers with a rectified edge.
+Super-sleek pool patio ideas include the use of large format porcelain pavers with a rectified edge.

 The precise uniform finish of all four sides of each tile allows for a minimal grout joint and that combined with their generous dimensions results in a clean modern look.